cryptologica/spelling-bee/README.md

 I still haven't decided whether I want the code public yet, but you can play the game here: http://play.spelling-bee.xyz/

-It is written in: Node.js, Socket.IO, and Bootstrap + Standard Web.

 The back-end uses Node, Express, Socket.IO, and MongoDB.

 The front-end uses JQuery/JS/Socket.IO and Bootstrap + Standard Web.